Commercial Waste Wimbledon: Recycling & Sustainability

 We prioritise partnerships with charities and community organisations to extend the life of usable items and support local social value.
 Through coordinated reuse programmes we divert furniture, textiles and working office equipment to accredited local charities and social enterprises instead of sending them to the tip.
 These collaborations create social benefits while reducing the environmental footprint of commercial waste and supporting a circular economy in Wimbledon and surrounding boroughs.

-Electric low-carbon waste collection van operating in the borough Our sustainable rubbish area initiative includes a suite of operational measures: route optimisation, mixed-stream consolidation, and flexible scheduling to avoid idle miles.
+A male waste management worker wearing a yellow safety helmet, orange high-visibility vest with reflective stripes, and dark work trousers standing next to a large blue recycling skip with an open top, revealing white and brown waste materials inside.
+The worker is smiling and giving a thumbs-up with his right hand, while his left arm rests on the edge of the skip.
+The skip is situated outdoors on a paved surface, with a stack of wooden pallets to the left and a green metal building in the background.
+Additional waste containers and equipment are visible nearby, with a subtle mention of local waste collection practices in Wimbledon.
+The scene is illuminated by natural daylight, emphasizing the practical environment of rubbish removal and recycling services provided by Commercial Waste Wimbledon, in a typical industrial or commercial setting within the SW19 postcode area.
+Our sustainable rubbish area initiative includes a suite of operational measures: route optimisation, mixed-stream consolidation, and flexible scheduling to avoid idle miles.
 We invest in low-carbon vans — a growing fleet of hybrid and fully electric vehicles — and utilise telematics and driver training to lower fuel use and emissions.
 These changes help decrease NOx and CO2 from collections and support cleaner local air, aligning with London-wide low emission priorities.

 Across collections we support specific recycling activities relevant to local businesses: dry mixed recycling for retail and offices, segregated food waste for hospitality and catering, and dedicated streams for cardboard and paper in logistics hubs.
 We also offer specialised handling for electronic waste, small-scale construction and demolition waste, and hazardous commercial streams, ensuring each material is treated at appropriate recovery facilities that comply with regulatory standards.